bpucker/FlavonoidFriday/README.md

 ### (67) Role of MtrGSTF7 in anthocyanin transport ###
 > **_<a href="https://twitter.com/boas_pucker/status/1535147247851085824">TWEET</a>:_** The gstf7 mutant of Medicago truncatula shows a lack of anthocyanins, but an increased accumulation of proanthocyanidins in the leaves.
-MtrGSTF7 can complement the corresponding A. thaliana mutant (tt19) #FlavonoidFriday (details: https://lnk.tu-bs.de/uwJ3X0)
+MtrGSTF7 can complement the corresponding A. thaliana mutant (tt19) #FlavonoidFriday

 <a href="https://twitter.com/boas_pucker/status/1535147247851085824">
 <img alt="Role of MtrGSTF7 in anthocyanin transport (Tweet #67)" src="https://pbs.twimg.com/media/FU3iDJ5WQAA-Ea8?format=jpg&name=medium" width="50%" height="50%">